 You're in for a fine meal at this trendy yet relaxed eatery on Santiago's most prestigious shopping avenue.
-The menu changes regularly but leans toward fish—try the succulent mero, a white fish, or the shellfish risotto topped with a foam of fish stock—but this is also one of the few places in town that serves wild game, such as venison ragout.
-Small and quiet, this is a place frequented by the wealthiest Chileans but is not overpowering.
-The simple decoration and uncluttered tables are designed to give pride of place to the outstanding food, served by unobtrusive waiters.
+The menu changes regularly but leans toward fish—try the succulent mero, a white fish, or the shellfish risotto topped with a foam of fish stock.
+This is also one of the few places in town that serves wild game, such as venison ragout.
+Small and quiet, the restaurant is frequented by the wealthiest Chileans but is not overly pretentious.
+Set lunch